serenelc/Hana-Work/README.md

 	-> table with percentages
 	-> Section titles more obvious.
 Maybe an underline after the end of each section?
 Only 1 section title per section not 1 title per graph.
 	-> For the short answer grid, if manage to make a section title obvious then just put answerComment in table with table title = questionName.
 Can ignore sectionName.
+	-> The grid charts are now showing up multiple times instead of once.
 - Email confirmation pop up line 105 doesn't seem to appear
 - dialog boxes don't work once the website is uploaded to the server.